SystemsApproach/private5g/core.rst

 -------------------------

-The 5G Mobile Core, which 3GPP calls the *5GC*, adopts a microservice-like architecture, known as Service Based Architecture in 3GPP terms.
+The 5G Mobile Core, which 3GPP calls the *5GC*, adopts a microservice-like architecture officially known as the 3GPP *Service Based Architecture*.
 We say “microservice-like” because while the 3GPP specification spells out this level of disaggregation, it is really just describing a set of functional blocks and not prescribing an implementation.
 In practice, a set of functional blocks is very different from the collection of engineering decisions that go into designing a microservice-based system.
 That said, viewing the collection of components shown in :numref:`Figure %s <fig-5g-core>` as a set of microservices is a reasonable working model (for now).